DeepRank/deeprank2/docs/features.md

 The following is a brief description of the features already implemented in the code-base, for each features' module.

 ## Default node features
+For atomic graphs, when features relate to residues then _all_ atoms of one residue receive the feature value for that residue.

 ### Core properties of atoms and residues: `deeprankcore.features.components`
 These features relate to the chemical components (atoms and amino acid residues) of which the graph is composed.
 Detailed information and descrepancies between sources are described can be found in `deeprankcore.domain.aminoacidlist.py`.